kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 > Note that runtime_checkable is backported to older versions of Python by using typing_extensions.

-### Use typing.Literal to indicate behavior based on exact values
+### Use typing.Literal to restrict based on exact values

 [PEP 586](https://peps.python.org/pep-0586/) introduced the `typing.Literal` type which can be used to indicate that an expression has a literal specific value.
 A Literal can contain one or more literal bool, int, str, bytes, or enum